Table of Contents

 Unfortunately, the same logic applies here too.
 No organization would attempt to state that any particular degree is the hardest of all in the world.
 It is not possible to factually make this claim.
 One person may find physics exceptionally tough, while others breeze through that course.
 Another person may find technical degrees like Doctor of Medicine easy to go through but may feel a degree in English Literature is insurmountable.

-Human beings are different, and every one is unique.
+Human beings are different, and everyone is unique.
 In general, we can say something is universally tough if it affects most humans on a somewhat similar level.
 For example, if a bachelor’s degree takes three years to complete and consists of only classwork and projects, it may be considered easier than a degree that requires an internship, practical training, and long hours.

-What do most people consider as tough degrees?
+What do most people consider tough degrees?

 Before we get into any list, here is a disclaimer: this list is not and cannot be absolute or objective.
 These are just degrees that many people assume or think are tough to complete for various reasons.
 In other words, there is a higher chance that if you pursue these degrees, you may have a hard time.
 But there is still a possibility that you may find any or all of them manageable and not as hard as others consider them.

 Many people aspire to become a doctor.
 There is a certain nobility and service in this career.
-People consider it as one of the hardest degrees because it involves a lot of studying, memorizing, writing tests, etc. Doctors need to emotionally manage themselves and their patients, and they must be able to handle stressful situations.
+People consider it one of the hardest degrees because it involves a lot of studying, memorizing, writing tests, etc. Doctors need to emotionally manage themselves and their patients, and they must be able to handle stressful situations.
 Not to forget, they need to dedicate many years of their life to becoming a doctor.
 The initial phase usually involves 4-5 years of study, followed by a few years of training in clinical situations, and then three-four years of training.
-The sheer amount of time, energy, effort, and motivation required to complete a degree in medicine make it one of the hardest degrees to study.
+The sheer amount of time, energy, effort, and motivation required to complete a degree in medicine makes it one of the hardest degrees to study.

 Physics is a subject that requires a factual, provable answer, similar to maths.
 It is the field of study dedicated to understanding everything from subatomic particles to the entire universe.
 Whether you become a quantum physicist and study what lies at the bottom of matter or choose astrophysics to learn about the universe, it will be tough.
 Physics can be incredibly interesting (everyone loves to learn about black holes).
-But there are a lot of mathematics, logic, theory, and formulas to learn.
+But there is a lot of mathematics, logic, theory, and formulas to learn.
 In physics, you need to know why the answer is what it is, not just what the correct answer is.